What is sampling or precision?

 There are several things you can do to reduce the amount of sampling that happens (from a well-written overview article).

 If you’re trying to look at a 3 year period, then you might want to consider changing that to a smaller time span, to get the total visits to your site under that 500k level.
 You can also create a report that is under 500k visits per month, then pull in a few reports with different dates and aggregate the data yourself in Grow.

 The standard reports in Google Analytics are never sampled.
 So if you are applying a segment, or using a custom report and get sampled, see if you can get the same data with a standard report.

-Create New Profile with different filters
+Create a New Profile with Different Filters

 Maybe you want to look at the content reports for just your organic visitors, and applying the organic medium advanced segment forces you into a sample.
 You can create a new profile to just capture your organic traffic, and then put a filter on that profile to only allow organic traffic.
 If you apply any segments in the profile it’ll get sampled, but the standard reports will hold the unsampled information for just that organic traffic.

 Questions about sampling?
 Chat in on the site and we'll be happy to help.